keinev/freesessionnet/README.md

 Ziel dieses Projekts ist es, eine umfassende durchsuchbare, analysierbare Datenbank aller öffentlichen Daten zu erstellen.

-## Downloader - How i think it should work
+## downloader - How i think it should work
-- instead of just try all document number, we should itterate over all main and sublinks, save Meta and Links in a JSON.
+- instead of just try all document number, we should itterate over all main and sublinks, save meta and links in a JSON.
 This JSON acts like a database.
-- then downlaod all files by theese links, create a MD5 Hash of the content so you are able to check later is the document content changed and download it again to compare whats changed.
+- then download all files by theese links, create a MD5 hash of the content so you are able to check later is the document content changed and download it again to compare whats changed.
 - implent some checks for missing data

+parts for the downloader will be
+- the initial JSON builder
+- the downloader
+-- update names, hash and last_download_time
+-- ofc download and name the files like FILEID-FILENAME_VERION.FILETYPE
+- the update_checker
+-- update the JSON file with new content

 --- by SodaYodB